jacobvc/Neopixel-Display-System/README.md

 ## OBS Studio Script

 The OBS Studio script is a python script that allows control of any / all of the provided features as a result of activation and / or deactivation of any scene.
 The user interface

 <img src="/assets/obsstudio.png">

 ## Neopixel Client

 The Neopixel Client is a .NET MAUI applicaiton using a BLE interface on Android and a HTTP interface on WIndows (The BLE library does not support Windows)
 <img src="/assets/NET-MAUI.png">

+# Key Concepts and approaches
+Most of my projects are more about doing something interesting and learning new skills than producing a particular result.

+## Develop Arduino API focused Wifi + BLE 'boilerplate'

+## Dynamic User Interface Generation

+## .NET MAUI Experimentation

+## Develop a OBS Studio script (in python)